A ghost story for Christmas…

 I wanted to say that spiders weren’t insects, and there was nothing imaginary about nuclear war or school bullies either, but there was no point arguing with him.
 He was doing his best.
 And he was right, of course.
 The biggest worry was always other people.
 I tore up my original list and then flushed the bits down the toilet.
 It’s best not to leave these things to chance.
 Gary Beckett disappeared anyway, presumed to have run away to London, which is what’s known as a self-correcting problem.
 Others said he’d been murdered.
 I didn’t care as long as the bastard never came back.

 That was ten years ago, back when life was much simpler, not that it seemed that way at the time.
 I remember it because that was the last time it snowed at Christmas and we broke huge icicles off the walls on the way to school and played with them like light sabres.
 A lot had happened since then.
 I’d fallen in love and moved to the States with my girlfriend, getting work in a studio near Venice Beach.
 Now, I had a different list, with dying alone and unloved pretty high on it after Danni chucked me out and I got in such a state about it that I lost my job and my friends got sick of me couch hopping and moaning.
-I’d had no choice but to come home in the end, home being the last building standing on the lot in a rundown part of town on account of Dad still clinging on to a statutory tenancy from the eighties.
-The ground floor represented the family business, Kamikaze Dreamin’, once an award-winning tattoo studio, the first in the city.
+I’d had no choice but to come home in the end, ‘home’ being the last building standing on the lot in a rundown part of town on account of Dad still clinging on to a statutory tenancy from the eighties.
+The ground floor represented the family business, once an award-winning tattoo studio, the first in the city.
 Now it was just one of about two dozen, and not trendy enough to attract much attention.
 Back in the day, rock stars would fly over from LA just to get inked by Dad.
 That’s how come I hooked up with an American chick.
 She was in the entourage of that nu metal dude who topped himself a couple of years back.

 Dad lived in a big flat upstairs.
 Although we spoke on the phone regularly, we’d not actually seen each other for a couple of years.
 I was shocked by the state of the place.
 He’d managed to keep the shop clear, but the flat was a disaster.
 If the landlord ever bothered to visit, I reckon Dad would’ve been out on his ear faster than he used to get through a tub of True Black.
 He had still solved my problems though, given me a bed and some cash-in-hand work.
 By the look of the accounts, this was the first time he’d had customers for a while.

 He’d taught me to tattoo when I was still a kid, and I’d been making my living by it ever since.
-Like him, my preferred style was old school and my most treasured possession was an original framed drawing signed by Sailor Jerry which Dad had given me when I turned eighteen and which, along with the clothes I stood up in, was pretty much all that came back from California, everything else having been pawned, sold or lost.
+Like him, my preferred style was old school and my most treasured possession was an original framed drawing signed by Sailor Jerry which Dad and given me when I turned eighteen.
+Along with the clothes I stood up in, this was pretty much all that came back from California, everything else having been pawned, sold or lost.
 Not that I minded that much.
 Unlike Dad, I preferred to travel light.
 This week I finished a cover-up, put a bit of cheap flash on a neck and an upper arm, did a nice ‘FTW’, and Spongebob surfing on a pickle (don’t ask).
 The cover-up was a second sitting and still pretty much a day’s work, but they’re always fiddly.
-A day is a long time to sit, even with fag breaks, but the canvas took it like a champ, explaining at length how the needle was considerably less torturous than the relationship I was carefully obliterating.
+A day is a long time to sit, even with fag breaks, but the canvass took it like a champ, explaining at length how the needle was considerably less torturous than the relationship I was carefully obliterating.
 She was a big woman, late-thirties at a guess, but not wearing particularly well, the straps of her pink tank top and bra pulled down further than I needed to do the job, revealing far too much of her perfumed but leathery cleavage.
 She spoke earnestly of her children, her own childhood, her hopes and dreams, and the drunken bastard she’d just chucked out of her council house.
-I tried to sound interested as I worked on her back, and dodged any suggestions that we ought to go for a drink later to celebrate her rebirth.
+I tried to sound interested as I worked on her back and dodged any suggestions that we ought to go for a drink later to celebrate her rebirth.
 She did not meet her own gaze in the mirror, and thus I was similarly spared the full force of her loneliness and despair.
 I suspected she was self-conscious about her weight.

 ‘Have you ever been in love?’ she asked at one point.